Museums and Digital Culture

-Museums and Digital Culture (2019), edited by Tula Giannini and Jonathan P. Bowen, who are also the authors of 12 chapters, is an interdisciplinary book about developments in digital culture with respect to museums.
+Museums and Digital Culture (2019) is an interdisciplinary book about developments in digital culture with respect to museums.
+It is edited by Tula Giannini and Jonathan P. Bowen, who are also the authors of 12 chapters.
+The book is part of the Springer Series on Cultural Computing, edited by Ernest Edmonds.
+The book was launched at the EVA London 2019 Conference.